 See the list of covered products and equipment.
 For more specific information, consult the relevant definitions in 10 CFR Parts 430 (consumer products) and 431 (commercial and industrial equipment).
 You should also note whether the covered product is subject to a energy or water conservation standard.
 Some types of covered equipment will become subject to standards in the future but may not be subject to standards at this time.

-If the OEM has submitted a certification report, you may still be subject to penalties.
-You, the importer, must have submitted an authorization for the OEM to submit the certification report on your behalf AND the OEM must have identified you on the certification report as the importer.
+If the OEM has submitted a certification report, you may still be subject to penalties if you have not authorized the submitter to submit reports on your behalf and/or the OEM did not designate you as the Certifier on the certification report.
+You, the importer, must have submitted an authorization for the OEM (or another third party such as a test lab) to submit the certification report on your behalf AND the third party must have identified you on the certification report as the importer.

 DOE provides preformatted, standardized, product-specific Excel templates.
 Complete the applicable template(s) for the type(s) of product or equipment you import.
 Each template has an “Input” tab for model-specific information and a “Certification” tab for company/contact information as well as the legal certification that the listed basic models comply with all applicable energy conservation standards.
 When complete, upload the completed templates to your new CCMS account.